rwebaz/Markdown-Lessons-Project/docs/pages/Inline-Images.md

 ## Enabling Image URLs

-When enabling Image URLs using GitHub Flavored Markdown (.md) ...

-> Simply place a "bracket" symbol in front of and at the end of the 'Alt text' part of your Image URL, as follows:
+Place a "bracket" symbol `[` in front of and at the end of `]` the **Alt Text** part of your **Image Url** when crafting Image Url using **GitHub Flavored Markdown**, as follows:

+### Alt Text

+Recall from **Html** how **Alt Text** is required just in case your image file does not render in the client browser window.

+Especially for screen readers that do not rely on visual information, having an idea of what type of image you are attempting to render keeps the flow of information moving.

 ```liquid
 {% raw %}